Coloring triangle-free rectangle overlap graphs with $O(\log\log n)$ colors: Reduction to clean directed families of frames

-Recall that two frames cross when both vertical sides of one frame intersect both horizontal sides of the other frame.
-A family of frames $\cgF$ is \emph{non-crossing} if it contains no pair of crossing frames.
+Recall that two frames are said to cross if both vertical sides of one intersect both horizontal sides of the other.
+A family of frames $\cgF$ is \emph{non-crossing} if it contains no two crossing frames.

 \begin{lemma}[implicit in \cite{AG60}] Every family of frames\/ $\cgF$ with\/ $\omega(\cgF)\leq k$ can be partitioned into\/ $k$ non-crossing subfamilies. \end{lemma}